5.3: A Case Study

 - warmer and drier

-- This ____ the concept explored in questions 9-14, where air that rises cools and condenses.
-While air that sinks back down to the surface warms and dries.
+- This ______ the concept explored in questions 9-14, where air that rises cools and condenses.
+While the air that sinks back down to the surface warms and dries.

 - confirms